graphsense/graphsense-dashboard/README.md

 You need to have [NodeJS][nodejs] installed.
 It comes with [NPM][npm], the package manager for JavaScript.

-In order to install all dependencies run from the root of this repository:
+In order to install all dependencies, run the following from the root of this repository:

     npm install